SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Inside the body of the `if` statement, writing `myNumber` refers to that new non-optional constant.
-Before the beginning of the `if` statement and after its end, writing `myNumber` refers to the optional integer constant.
+Before the beginning of the `if` statement and after its end, writing `myNumber` refers to the original optional integer constant.

-Because this kind of code is so common, you can use a shorter spelling to unwrap an optional value: write just the name of the constant or variable that you're unwrapping.
+Because this kind of code is so common, you can use a shorter spelling to unwrap an optional value:
+Write just the name of the constant or variable that you're unwrapping.
 The new, unwrapped constant or variable implicitly uses the same name as the optional value.